 High Level Commander

-As already explained before: The high level commander handles the setpoints from within the firmware based on a predefined trajectory.
+As already explained before: The high level commander generates setpoints from within the firmware based on a predefined trajectory.
 This was merged as part of the Crazyswarm project of the USC ACT lab.
 The high-level commander uses a planner to generate smooth trajectories based on actions like ‘take off’, ‘go to’ or ‘land’ with 7th order polynomials.
 The planner generates a group of set-points, which will be handled by the High level commander and send one by one to the commander framework.

 Support in the python lib (CFLib)